Polynomial Chaos-based Stochastic Model Predictive Control: An Overview and Future Research Directions: Conclusion and future outlook

 \section{Conclusion and future outlook}

 The objective of this article is to provide a tutorial introduction of polynomial chaos theory-based model predictive control that describes all key considerations of such formulations, while reviewing the literature which is summarized in tabular format in Table \ref{tab:lit_summary}.
-Although PCT facilitates the propagation of probabilistic uncertainties in time-invariant parameters to the states, outputs, and constraints, the truncation error affects the existing methods of stochastic MPC designed to ensure stability, recursive feasibility, and convexification of chance constraints.
-The article summarizes ways to bound or otherwise manage the truncation error, as well as ways to address stability, recursive feasibility, and chance constraints.
+Although PCT facilitates the propagation of probabilistic uncertainties in time-invariant parameters to the states, outputs, and constraints, the truncation error affects the existing methods of stochastic MPC designed to ensure stability, recursive feasibility, and convex approximation of chance constraints.
+Readers interested more generally in open problems in control theory are referred to \cite{2012_open_problems}.

-This section highlights some interesting directions for research to further progress of stochastic MPC in the framework of PCT.\footnote{Readers interested more generally in open problems in control theory are referred to \cite{2012_open_problems}.} First, it is useful to make some more general comments on stochastic MPC.
+This section highlights some interesting directions for research to further progress of stochastic MPC in the framework of PCT.
+First, it is useful to make some more general comments on stochastic MPC.
 On one hand, stochastic MPC algorithms have been developed that are easy to implement, have low online computational cost, and have demonstrated high closed-loop performance in nontrivial dynamical systems with large number of uncertain parameters and states but lack theoretical guarantees.
-On the other hand, some stochastic MPC algorithms have theoretical assurances for recursive feasibility and stability but have very limited suitability for real applications.
+On the other hand, some stochastic MPC algorithms offer theoretical guarantees of recursive feasibility and stability, but their suitability for real-world applications is limited due to only minor improvements over simpler methods at the cost of significantly higher computational complexity \cite{2015_mayne_robust_stochastic}.
 As for stochastic MPC, some promising directions in control would be to develop PC-SMPC algorithms that have all of the capabilities of the most practical algorithms while providing theoretical guarantees currently available only for the algorithms that have limited practical utility \cite{2015_paulson_ti}.

 Below are more detailed discussion of the promising future directions in PC-SMPC, with some related comments with regard to stochastic MPC more generally.